potatocloudmc/potatocloud/README.md

 - **All Core Cloud Features** – static/dynamic servers, templates, and more
 - **Simple & Powerful API** - easy to integrate and use.
 - **Screen System** - View service output live and execute commands
-- **Property System** – add custom data to players, services, or groups
+- **Property System** – add custom data to players, services, groups, or globally
 - **No External Database Required** – runs out-of-the-box with minimal setup
 - **Clean, Structured Console** - clear logs and output
 - **Customizable** – many features can be configured or disabled if not needed